WHAT'S THE MARKET ON NAGELS THESE DAYS?

 We get that question a lot, not surprisingly.

-TODD: "The art market used to follow the general business cycle by about 18 months, to two years.
+From TODD: "The art market used to follow the general business cycle by about 18 months, to two years.
 No more.
 Now, when the stock market dives, so does the market in discretionery items -- like artwork.
 The good news is that if one is a buyer of collectibles -- and real Nagel serigraphs qualify in that respect -- then one is in good shape when the economy tanks; you can find really good deals and hold on.
-That's what we're seeing now after the Wall Street fiasco: people who took a hit are selling their artwork, and those who didn't are gobbling it up.
+That's what we' ve been seeing since the Wall Street fiasco: people who took a hit are selling their artwork, and those who didn't are gobbling it up.

 So, if you can justify being a buyer right through here, you are very fortunate, indeed!